Mahathir says poised to lead Malaysia again after shock election win

 Anwar was imprisoned, first by Mahathir on charges of corruption and sodomy.
 He was released in 2004 but jailed again by Najib in 2015.

-Malaysia’s currency weakened in offshore trading on Thursday, with the ringgit one-month non-deliverable forward falling 1.2 pct.
-The U.S.-traded iShares MSCI Malaysia ETF fell 6 percent.

-The national stock market was closed on Thursday and Friday after Mahathir declared a public holiday, but the ringgit currency weakened in offshore trading.

-Mahathir was once Najib’s patron but they clashed over a scandal around 1Malaysia Development Berhad (1MDB), a state fund from which billions of dollars were allegedly siphoned off.
+Mahathir and Najib were once allies but they clashed over a scandal around 1Malaysia Development Berhad (1MDB), a state fund from which billions of dollars were allegedly siphoned off.

 The 1MDB affair is being investigated by at least six countries, although Najib has denied any wrongdoing and has been cleared by Malaysia’s attorney-general.